-At December 31, 2016, the Company had an immaterial amount of credit exposure in connection with energy supply and hedging activities, net of collateral.
+At December 31, 2017, the Company had \$2 million of credit exposure in connection with energy supply and hedging activities, net of collateral, primarily related to investment-grade counterparties.

 The collateral requirements associated with, and settlement of, derivative transactions are included in net cash flows from operating activities in the Company's consolidated statement of cash flows.
 Most derivative instrument contracts contain provisions that may require a party to provide collateral on its derivative instruments that are in a net liability position.
 The amount of collateral to be provided will depend on the fair value of the derivative instruments and the party's credit ratings.